 Portability varies from brand to brand, so if that’s a top priority for you, always read the specifications.
 Sometimes the same brand may even offer power stations of varying weights.
 For example, the DELTA Mini from EcoFlow weighs just under 24lbs (11kg), but the DELTA Max weighs in at 48lbs (22kg).

 Generally speaking, the larger the device, the more powerful it is.
-Make sure to evaluate what you prioritise more, weight or power, before committing to a purchase.
+Make sure to evaluate what you prioritize more, weight or power, before committing to a purchase.

 How Does a Portable Power Station Work?